AndreaMercatanti/AndreaMercatanti.github.io/index.md

 ## Working papers
 - **Effects of eligibility for central bank purchases on corporate bond spreads**, with <a href="https://tanelimakinen.github.io" style="font-weight:normal">T. Makinen</a>, F. Li, and A. Silvestrini. _Bank for International Settlements (BIS) Working Papers n.
 894_.
 - **Evaluation of language training programs in Luxembourg using Principal Stratification**.
-(2018) with M. Bia and A. Flores-Lagunes.
-IZA, Institute of Labor Economics, Discussion papers series, n.11973.
+(2018) with M. Bia and A. Flores-Lagunes. _IZA, Institute of Labor Economics, Discussion papers series, n.
+11973_.

 ## Works in progress
 - **A joint Bayesian framework for causal inference and bipartite matching for record linkage**, with S. Guha and J. Reiter.